 A program for youth that combines the best parts of Camp with NTI online learning support.

-At Camp J 365, our NTI (non-traditional instruction) support program for grades K-5, your child will find a sense of normalcy for the school year, providing a daily schedule and routine as well as peace of mind for you, knowing that your child will not miss class or assignments.
+At Camp J 365, our NTI (non-traditional instruction) support program for grades K-5, your camper(s) will find a sense of normalcy for the school year, providing a daily schedule and routine as well as peace of mind for you, knowing that your child will not miss class or assignments.
 Our team will provide a structured setting during the school day and a fun camp-like atmosphere for the duration of the day.

 Member Fees: $420 per session